2shakilrafi/nnR/paper.md

 Finally, all neural network architectures posited to exist in [@rafi_towards_2024], such as Pwr, Xpn, Csn, Sne, and the 1-D interpolation scheme have associated with theme extensive, and sometimes very convoluted bounds for parameter, depth, and accuracy.
 It is nice to have an implementation in R if only to run simulations, but also to test out some of these bounds that are proposed, and further as pedagogical tools to promote a wider dissemination of this rather new neural network calculus.

-As a bonus, R's widely known and easy to use infix notation with %function% allows us to translate directly, theorems in @rafi_towards_2024, @grohs2019spacetime, and @bigbook to software.
+As a bonus, R's widely known and easy to use infix notation with %function% allows us to translate directly, theorems in [@rafi_towards_2024], [@grohs2019spacetime], and [@bigbook] to software.
 For instance $\frac{1}{2}\triangleright(\nu_1 \bullet \nu_2)$ is rendered directly as `0.5 %slm% (nu_1  %comp% nu_2)`.

 A concerted effort has been made to make this software as fast as possible, with R vectorization.
 Future work will be focused on re-implementing this, but using Rcpp.
-The source code repository for nnR has been archived to Zenodo with DOI: <https://doi.org/10.5281/zenodo.10672209>
+The source code repository for nnR has been archived to Zenodo with [@doi:[10.5281/zenodo.10672209](https://doi.org/10.5281/zenodo.10672209)]

 # Acknowledgements